 University and Dornsife Scholarships: USC administers more than a dozen prestigious scholarship programs ranging up to full tuition waivers.

 SIR Alumni Fund: An annual scholarship competition for IR majors who have been offered an unpaid summer internship.
 Scholarships from this Fund cover airfare and a living stipend.
-In summer 2012, the program's inaugural year, IR students worked for the American Chamber in Mexico City, the US Department of State's Office of European Union and Regional Affairs Bureau in Washington DC, and at the Stimpson Center in Washington DC on the Future of Peace Operations program.
+In summer 2012, the program's inaugural year, IR students worked for the American Chamber in Mexico City, the US Department of State's Office of European Union and Regional Affairs Bureau in Washington DC, and at the Stimson Center in Washington DC on the Future of Peace Operations program.

 Michael Sullivan Award: The Sullivan Award helps recent SIR graduates who, saddled with undergraduate tuition debt, would not be able to attend graduate or professional school.